hashicorp/terraform-provider-kubernetes/website/docs/r/persistent_volume.html.markdown

 #### Arguments

 * `access_modes` - (Required) Contains all ways the volume can be mounted.
-More info: http://kubernetes.io/docs/user-guide/persistent-volumes#access-modes
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/persistent-volumes#access-modes)
 * `capacity` - (Required) A description of the persistent volume's resources and capacity.
-More info: http://kubernetes.io/docs/user-guide/persistent-volumes#capacity
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/persistent-volumes#capacity)
 * `persistent_volume_reclaim_policy` - (Optional) What happens to a persistent volume when released from its claim.
 Valid options are Retain (default) and Recycle.
 Recycling must be supported by the volume plugin underlying this persistent volume.
-More info: http://kubernetes.io/docs/user-guide/persistent-volumes#recycling-policy
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/persistent-volumes#recycling-policy)
 * `persistent_volume_source` - (Required) The specification of a persistent volume.
 * `storage_class_name` - (Optional) The name of the persistent volume's storage class.
-More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes/#class
+For more info see [Kubernetes reference](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#class)

 ### `persistent_volume_source`

 #### Arguments

 * `aws_elastic_block_store` - (Optional) Represents an AWS Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
-More info: http://kubernetes.io/docs/user-guide/volumes#awselasticblockstore
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#awselasticblockstore)
 * `azure_disk` - (Optional) Represents an Azure Data Disk mount on the host and bind mount to the pod.
 * `azure_file` - (Optional) Represents an Azure File Service mount on the host and bind mount to the pod.
 * `ceph_fs` - (Optional) Represents a Ceph FS mount on the host that shares a pod's lifetime
 * `cinder` - (Optional) Represents a cinder volume attached and mounted on kubelets host machine.
-More info: http://releases.k8s.io/HEAD/examples/mysql-cinder-pd/README.md
+For more info see http://releases.k8s.io/HEAD/examples/mysql-cinder-pd/README.md
 * `fc` - (Optional) Represents a Fibre Channel resource that is attached to a kubelet's host machine and then exposed to the pod.
 * `flex_volume` - (Optional) Represents a generic volume resource that is provisioned/attached using an exec based plugin.
 This is an alpha feature and may change in future.
 * `flocker` - (Optional) Represents a Flocker volume attached to a kubelet's host machine and exposed to the pod for its usage.
 This depends on the Flocker control service being running
 * `gce_persistent_disk` - (Optional) Represents a GCE Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
 Provisioned by an admin.
-More info: http://kubernetes.io/docs/user-guide/volumes#gcepersistentdisk
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#gcepersistentdisk)
 * `glusterfs` - (Optional) Represents a Glusterfs volume that is attached to a host and exposed to the pod.
 Provisioned by an admin.
-More info: http://releases.k8s.io/HEAD/examples/volumes/glusterfs/README.md
+For more info see http://releases.k8s.io/HEAD/examples/volumes/glusterfs/README.md
 * `host_path` - (Optional) Represents a directory on the host.
 Provisioned by a developer or tester.
 This is useful for single-node development and testing only!
 On-host storage is not supported in any way and WILL NOT WORK in a multi-node cluster.
-More info: http://kubernetes.io/docs/user-guide/volumes#hostpath
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#hostpath)
 * `iscsi` - (Optional) Represents an ISCSI Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
 Provisioned by an admin.
 * `nfs` - (Optional) Represents an NFS mount on the host.
 Provisioned by an admin.
-More info: http://kubernetes.io/docs/user-guide/volumes#nfs
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#nfs)
 * `photon_persistent_disk` - (Optional) Represents a PhotonController persistent disk attached and mounted on kubelets host machine
 * `quobyte` - (Optional) Quobyte represents a Quobyte mount on the host that shares a pod's lifetime
 * `rbd` - (Optional) Represents a Rados Block Device mount on the host that shares a pod's lifetime.
-More info: http://releases.k8s.io/HEAD/examples/volumes/rbd/README.md
+For more info see http://releases.k8s.io/HEAD/examples/volumes/rbd/README.md
 * `vsphere_volume` - (Optional) Represents a vSphere volume attached and mounted on kubelets host machine